Doing difficult things can take a while. Doing impossible things . . . well . . . that just takes a bit longer.

-Several years ago, doing pottery again, it just seemed impossible.
+Several years ago, the thought of doing pottery again, it just seemed impossible.
 However, I set a goal to go after it anyway.
-And then, little by little, I got closer, and closer.
+And then, little by little, I kept leaning into it, and got closer, and closer.
 It still felt like I was a snail crossing the freeway in the hot sun.

 But if you just hold on and don’t give up, sometimes, with the help of others, something that matters to you, comes together.